 Side note: I don’t want this to sound like I’m bashing Preferred Shares.
 We hold a small amount in the PFF ETF and a six-figure portfolio of individual Preferred Shares.
 I also enjoy the impressive yield but I am aware that this is a reward for taking on a risk premium!

 Oh, my, I got carried away!
 I have some more material but we’re already pushing 3,000 words.
-Maybe I’ll do a follow-up post in the future.
+I’ll do a follow-up soon (see Part 30, published on 3/4/2019).
 Anyhow, what have I learned over the last few days putting together this post?
 What can we do about Sequence Risk?
 Nothing can really solve the problem unless you come up with a market timing algorithm that avoids the occasional equity drawdown altogether.
 I have studied a few legitimate techniques that alleviate (not solve!)
 Sequence Risk:

 - Guyton-Klinger (see SWR Series Part 9 and Part 10)